-open.spotify.com Search for: The Rest is History, 287.
-Jesus Christ: The History Jesus Christ: The Mystery (December 2022)
+open.spotify.com Search for: The Rest is History, 288: Jesus Christ: The History

+Pre-readings

-open.spotify.com Search for: The Rest is History, 288: Jesus Christ: The History Pre-readings The Cardinal Pell Leadership Program provides leadership formation for Catholic school leavers through an immersion in the Catholic tradition and Western civilisation.
+The ACU School Leaders Program provides leadership formation for Catholic school leavers through an immersion in the Catholic tradition and Western civilisation.
 The two readings that follow open up some important dimensions about the long and fascinating stories of Christianity and the West, the relationship between them, and how they continue to be rich sources of life and hope today.

-Together they provide a great introduction to the world that the Cardinal Pell Leadership Program explores.
-Christianity and Western Civilisation1 Greg Sheridan "Everybody's got a hungry heart." - Bruce Springsteen "You have made us for yourself, O Lord, and our hearts are restless until they rest in you." - St Augustine, Confessions Easter is the triumph of the impossible and the unimaginable, the laughable story of the victory over death of the God/man Jesus 2000 years ago, which is the pivot of human history.
+Together they provide a great introduction to the world that the ACU School Leaders Program explores.

+Christianity and Western Civilisation1 Greg Sheridan

+"Everybody's got a hungry heart."

+- Bruce Springsteen

+"You have made us for yourself, O Lord, and our hearts are restless until they rest in you."

+- St Augustine, Confessions

+Easter is the triumph of the impossible and the unimaginable, the laughable story of the victory over death of the God/man Jesus 2000 years ago, which is the pivot of human history.
 It was a physical event and a metaphysical revolution.
 It upended the human condition and all of human history.

 Easter is resurrection, but before resurrection comes death.